fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

-The first example above, shows the correct usage of nested transforms when one wants to use the return value.
+The first example above shows the correct usage of nested transforms when one wants to use the return value.
 The output here from the inner transform (i.e. `fluid.transforms.linearScale`) which is 154.12 is used as `input` for the outer `fluid.transforms.round` function.

 The second example shows a case where `outputPath` has been specified in the inner transform.
 As described in a previous section, the consequence of this is that the transform result is output to the given path and `undefined` is returned.
 In the example, this means that the output of  `fluid.transforms.linearScale` is output to the specified path `sneakyPath`.
 The `fluid.transforms.round` will get `undefined` as `input`, which result in outputting nothing to its outputPath.

 ### Using static values as default fallback value

 Generally, `inputPath` takes precedence over `input`.
 This means that if both `input` and `inputPath` are provided for a transformation, the value found in the model at `inputPath` will be used.

 This can be used to provide a 'default' or fallback value.
 As mentioned, it is possible to use both types of inputs in your rule set in the different transforms, but it is also possible to specify both for a given transformation.
-The effect of this, is that the input from the model (via path) will be used if it is found, else the static value (or result of transform) will be used.
+The effect of this is that the input from the model (via path) will be used if it is found, else the static value (or result of transform) will be used.
 The usefulness should be made clear by the below examples:

 <table><thead>
 </thead><tbody>